 56. Do the pages you like as a page affect your reach when you use live on your page ?

 Clearly marketers have a lot of questions about Facebook!
-These just begin to scratch the surface, and there is certainly a lot of scope to provide more thorough answers.
+These Facebook questions and answers just begin to scratch the surface, and there is certainly a lot of scope to provide more thorough answers.

-Let us know what questions you would add to this list.
+Let us know what Facebook questions and answers you would add to this list.

 See our post about using question lists like this to be your customers’ best answer.